xbeat/Machine-Learning/README.md

 Introduction Marketing Analytics Fundamentals with Python Welcome to this TikTok series, where we'll explore the fundamentals of marketing analytics using the powerful Python programming language.

+## Building a Python Language Translator

+Introduction to Language Translation in Python

+Language translation is a complex task that involves converting text from one language to another while preserving meaning and context.
+In Python, we can create a basic language translator using various approaches.
+This slideshow will guide you through the process of building a simple translator from scratch, focusing on key concepts and techniques.

 ## Adversarial Robustness of Kolmogorov-Arnold Networks

 Introduction to Kolmogorov-Arnold Networks